allanncruz/starter-theme-wp/README.md

 # Boilerplate Front-End Wp #

-It is a ready structure with preconfigured automation, using already defined processing resources.
+It is a ready-made structure with pre-configured automation, using defined processing resources.

-The interface has a Wordpress theme structured with Bootstrap 4, aiming to standardize the institutional production modes.
+The interface has a Wordpress theme structured with Bootstrap 4, in order to standardize institutional production modes.

 ##### Global Dependencies

 * NodeJS - (https://nodejs.org/en/)